South Wilts Grammar School

 South Wilts Grammar School, formerly South Wilts Grammar School for Girls, is a grammar school in Salisbury, south Wiltshire, England, for pupils aged 11 to 18.
 Established in 1927, the school converted to an academy in 2011.
-In 2020, the name was changed to South Wilts Grammar School to reflect the fact that male students would be accepted into sixth form as of September that year.
+In 2020, the name was changed to South Wilts Grammar School to reflect the admission of male students into the sixth form in September of that year.

 History

 Opened in 1927 on a site about one mile north of the centre of Salisbury, the school was originally combined with Bishop Wordsworth's School.
 The two schools have close links.

 South Wilts gained specialist status in mathematics and computing in 2003, and in 2010 the International School Award.
 It became an academy in January 2011.

 In 2009, it was the top-achieving school in Salisbury, including independent schools.
 Entry is by a selective entrance examination known as the eleven-plus.

 Since September 2020, the school admits boys to its sixth form.